High-level architecture

 Data Availability

 The DA service is used to store transaction data and make it available to the network.
 The service is accessed via DA light nodes.
+The DA service is currently responsible for the following actions:

 Sequencing